How Can I Benefit?

 Are contribution options flexible?
 Absolutely.
 You can make contributions for any purpose.
 You also have the option to invest as much as legally possible, reduce, or suspend investments.
-Basically, you can make contributions.
-But there’s no requirement to do so.
+Basically, you can make contributions but there’s no requirement to do so.

 People find the Solo 401(k) more attractive because of how easy it is to manage.
 Unless it is higher than $250,000 in assets, there are no filing requirements.
 If it does exceed that amount, then you must file Form 5500-EZ.
 This is a short information form that you to send to the IRS.
 If you wanted to, you could establish a Solo 401(k) at a traditional financial group, such as Vanguard.
 However, you don’t receive the same flexibility as if choosing IRA Financial Group’s Solo 401(k) Plan, or a plan from another self-directed IRA company.
-Let’s quickly compare establishing your Solo 401(k) Plan at IRA Financial vs Vanguard.

 The benefits of IRA Financial Group’s Solo 401(k) Plan vs Vanguard’s Solo 401(k) Plan are noteworthy: